Verbal Abuse

 Are men or women in Australia more likely to experience alcohol-related verbal abuse?

-Australian men (20%) are more likely than women (16%) to have experienced verbal abuse by someone under the influence of alcohol in the past 12 months.
+Australian men (18%) are as equally likely as women (18%) to have experienced verbal abuse by someone under the influence of alcohol in the past 12 months.

 Verbal Abuse: Speech which is designed to humiliate, degrade, demean, intimidate, or subjugate (including the threat of physical violence).